 I WAS BORN

 Well, I say ‘born’, but I was 9 weeks premature, made my mother incredibly ill on what was supposed to be her final holiday before her first kid arriving and was subsequently extracted from her womb in Oxford, London instead of Melbourne, Australia.
-Great for me in many ways, however because a) I’m miraculously alive today which might not have been the case at any other hospital due to technology, and b) I can have duel citizenship!
-Which is a crucial part of my career plan to which I refer below.
+Great for me in many ways, however because a) I’m miraculously alive today which might not have been the case at any other hospital due to technology (preeclampsia and HELP syndrome are dangerous), and b) I can have duel citizenship!
+Which is a potentially crucial part of my career plan to which I refer below.